Priyanshus79/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
 # About the Project
- This projec ist Made with Python
+ This projec is Made with Python
 ![Static Badge](https://img.shields.io/badge/Python%20-%20yellow)